Emacs: What is Minor Mode

 describe-mode

-- list enabled minor modes of current buffer.
+- show a list of enabled minor modes of current buffer.

 - minor-mode-list